Free school meals (FSM)

-Free school meals can be considered for children who attend nursery before and after lunch.
+FSM can be considered for children who attend nursery before and after lunch.
 The child should be accessing early education during a period that includes the lunch period.

 We aim to assess your claim within 5 to 10 working days.
 On your claim form please provide all current contact information as we may need to contact you for further information regarding your claim.